Is A CDFI Loan Right For My Business?

 What Is A CDFI?

 Short for ‘Community Development Financial Institution’, a CDFI is a financial institution with a mission to facilitate community growth by providing financial assistance to businesses and consumers in low-income or disadvantaged areas.
-CDFIs, typically not-for-profit or nonprofit, can include these institutions:
+CDFIs, typically not-for-profit or nonprofit organizations, can include these institutions:

 - Credit unions